[This is a recap/update on a series of articles I started over a year ago.]

-Shortly after that colorful outburst, and a few examples, he devolves into his usual alt-right tirades about “leftists”, “social justice warriors”, and gender identification.
-The cherry on top is a kiss of Islamaphobia, as he taunts that if people really want to be offensive, they should draw “life-sized cartoons of Mohammad”.
+Shortly after that colorful outburst, and a few examples, he devolves into his usual conservative tirades about “leftists”, “social justice warriors”, and gender identification.
+The cherry on top is a kiss of possible Islamaphobia, as he taunts that if people really want to be offensive, they should draw “life-sized cartoons of Mohammad”.
 He concludes:

 Conceptual art is shit.
 It doesn’t enrich our culture: it degrades and cheapens society by exulting the vulgar, the crass, and the scatological.
 And the people promoting it are preventing us from enjoying modern art produced by artists with actual talent.
 Those people are contemptible, regressive, twats, who should be ostracized, shamed, and left alone to play with each other’s poo while genuflecting over its artistic brilliance.

 If it were a parody, Watson’s own video might qualify as a hot piece of conceptual art.
 But, of course it is not, and the video only has 1,500 dislikes (7%), one from yours truly.
 While I sort of enjoyed his rant against the theoretical excesses of conceptualism, his staunchly conservative politics can be difficult to stomach.